ADAMS, Mass. — Town officials hope to start the search for a new town administrator by January.

 The Massachusetts Municipal Association's annual conference takes place on Jan.
 23-25.
 Hundreds of elected officials and administrators attend the gathering.

 Officials anticipate some time before getting a new administrator in place.
-Current administrator Jay Green, was selected as the new Lenox town manager, replacing Christopher Ketchen.
+Current administrator Jay Green was selected as the new Lenox town manager to fill the vacancy left by Christopher Ketchen.

 Ketchen had been manager there for a decade.
 He left when his contract expired in June to take a post with the state Division of Local Services, part of the Department of Revenue.

 Green was offered the Lenox job on Oct.
-11; he's departure from Adams is Jan.
+11; his departure from Adams is Jan.
 15, giving a 90-day notice.
 Hoyt noted after the meeting that even if the town found a good match in February or March, it could take until June to get someone in place if they, too, have to provide a 90-day notice.

-It's likely the town will have to appoint an interim administrator; the last two times the post's been vacant, Donna Cesan, the former community development director, had stepped in.
+It's likely the town will have to appoint an interim administrator; the last two times the post's been vacant Donna Cesan, the former community development director, had stepped in.
 It took the town a year before it hired Green in 2019.
 In Lenox, state Rep. William "Smitty" Pignatelli is filling in as he did not run for re-election.

 In other business last week, the board ratified a number of appointments, including the hiring of Ashley Satko as town accountant and finance director, to replace Crystal Wojcik, at a salary of $75,086.